js5810/MarkowitzOptimizer/README.md

 In our modification we further assume:
 - The user wants to keep the stocks they currently own and our goal is to suggest ETFs to add along with optimal share sizes
+- The improved portfolio will consist of 70% stocks and 30% ETFs
 - Dividends are negligible
 - The user has a moderate risk appetite and can choose their own return-risk pair after being given a list of options